FedericoBruzzone/tgt/README.md

 Contributions to this project are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.
 For more information, do not hesitate to contact us (see the [Contact](#contact) section).

+By default `tgt` assume that you have the tdlib built and the `LOCAL_TDLIB_PATH` environment variable set to the path of the `tdlib` directory.
+But thanks to [tdlib-rs](https://github.com/FedericoBruzzone/tdlib-rs) you can also compile `tgt` using `cargo build --features download-tdlib` to download the `tdlib` automatically and build the project.

-The [CONFIGURE_TDLIB.md](https://github.com/FedericoBruzzone/tgt/blob/main/docs/configuration/contributors/CONFIGURE_TDLIB.md) file contains the steps to configure the `tdlib` in your local environment, starting from the compilation to the configuration of the environment variables.
+The [CONTRIBUTING.md](https://github.com/FedericoBruzzone/tgt/blob/main/CONTRIBUTING.md) file contains the steps to configure the `tdlib` in your local environment, starting from the compilation to the configuration of the environment variables.

 ### Road Map